joshfeldstein/joshfeldstein.github.io/_posts/2018-09-23-fall-sports-preview.markdown

 ---
 layout: post
-title:  "Fall Sports Preview"
+title:  "Fall Athletes Take Over Lebo"
 date:   2018-09-23 20:43:50 -0500
 categories:
 ---
 It’s safe to say that the best part of the year is commencing as many sports in Mt.
 Lebanon and on the national level are starting to move into full swing.
 Football, soccer, field hockey, cross country, women’s tennis and women’s volleyball are all underway as Lebo looks to bring some more WPIAL Championships home this upcoming season.

 Some teams will be taking on new schools from across the county while the football, soccer, field hockey, women's tennis and volleyball teams take on long-time rival and neighbor Upper St. Clair.
-Players are also looking to make a name for themselves this year and trying to push to get scholarships for their respective sport.
+Players are also looking to make a name for themselves this year and trying to push to get scholarships for their respective sports.
 Each team’s quest for a championship has begun.

 Following a 38-14 home loss to North Allegheny in the first round of the WPIAL playoffs last season, the football team will look to come back better and stronger with head coach Mike Melnyk.
 Although last year’s stars like Aidan Cain and Colby Sorsdal have left to go play college football, many open spots are up for grabs, especially for current seniors and juniors and even sophomores and freshman playing on varsity.
 This includes junior fullback Nick Maloney who is expecting big things this upcoming season.